-Following the process of iterative pruning, higher pruning rates can be achieved without significant loss of model performance.
+Following the process of iterative pruning, higher pruning rates can be achieved without any significant loss of model performance.

 - Analyze the original baseline model.

-- Prune the input model.
+- Prune the model.

-- Finetune the pruned model.
+- Fine-tune the pruned model.